Today's Articles

 Macon B. Allen

-From Indiana, born Macon Bolling Allen, he grew up free man.
-He learned to read and write on his own and eventually landed his first a job as a schoolteacher, where he further improved his reading and writing skills.
-Allen moved to Portland, Maine in the early 1840s and studied law and worked as a law clerk for General Samuel Fessenden, a local abolitionist and attorney.
+Macon Bolling Allen was born in Indiana and grew up a free man.
+He learned to read and write independently and eventually landed his first job as a schoolteacher, where he further improved his reading and writing skills.
+Allen moved to Portland, Maine, in the early 1840s to study law, working as a law clerk for General Samuel Fessenden, a local abolitionist and attorney.

 After passing the Maine bar exam, he was granted his license to practice law in Maine on July 3, 1844.
-Allen thus was one of the first Black licensed to practice law in the United States.
-He experienced difficulty finding legal work in Maine because whites were unwilling to hire a Black attorney and few Blacks lived in the state.
-In 1845 he moved to Boston, Massachusetts, walking fifty miles to the bar exam test site because he could not afford transportation, and passed the exam.
-Allen and Robert Morris together opened the first Black law office in the United States.
+Allen was among the first Blacks licensed to practice law in the United States.
+He experienced difficulty finding legal work in Maine because whites were unwilling to hire a Black attorney, and few Blacks lived there.
+In 1845, he moved to Boston, Massachusetts, walking fifty miles to the bar exam test site because he could not afford transportation, and passed the exam.
+Allen and Robert Morris, together, opened the first Black law office in the United States.

-Racial prejudice in Boston again kept Allen from making a living as a lawyer so he sought to become a judge to supplement his income.
-After passing a rigorous qualifying exam for Justice of the Peace for Middlesex County, Massachusetts in 1848, Allen became the first Black in the United States to hold a judicial position; this despite not being a U.S. citizen under the Constitution.
-He moved to Charleston, South Carolina after the American Civil War to practice law and was elected to be a judge in the probate court of Charleston in 1874.
+Racial prejudice in Boston again kept Allen from making a living as a lawyer, so he sought to become a judge to supplement his income.
+After passing a rigorous qualifying exam for Justice of the Peace for Middlesex County, Massachusetts, in 1848, Allen became the first Black in the United States to hold a judicial position despite not being a U.S. citizen under the Constitution.
+He moved to Charleston, South Carolina, after the American Civil War to practice law and was elected to be a judge in the probate court of Charleston in 1874.

 To Become a Lawyer